tdegeus/pdfcombine/README.md

 +   `bookmarks` (**`True`** | `False` | `<list<str>>`)

     If `True` the filenames are used as bookmarks in the automatically generated PostScript script.
-One can customise the bookmarks by specifying one label per file.
+One can customise the bookmarks by specifying a list with one label per file.

 +   `title` (`<str>`)